conduitl/csv_lesson/README.md

 The first one is simple and should be fairly relatable.
 We've all probably managed multiple lists of people at some point whether for tracking contacts, action item responsibilites, or simply understanding who's who in an organization.
 For now, let's pretend that we head up a sales organization in the US.
 We have a sales person who reports to us in every state.
 Each sales person as a list of leads in Excel and emails it to us prior to our staff meeting every week.
 Our assistant Joe puts these into a consolidated spreadsheet before the meeting.
 It's tedious merging 50 files, and the sales folks can't be bothered to give us consistent inputs despite our efforts to standardize.
 We're worried Joe is going to quit because he spends 40 hours a week doing tasks like this, and we'd like to be able to offer him more interesting work.

+To prepare this exercise, I needed a mock data set.
+It just so happens that our "sales folks" will be state governors and our "sales leads" will be state legislators.
+You can thank me later when you impress everyone at the next cocktail party by being able to name all your state congressmen and women.

 ####Problem solving workflow
 1. Define what you want
 2. Draft a conceptual solution